 Recognition and Licensure of Acupuncture and Oriental Medicine

-The Master of Science in Acupuncture (MSA) and the Master of Science in Acupuncture and Oriental Medicine (MSAOM) degree programs at Bastyr University are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), 8941 Aztec Dr., Eden Prairie, MN 55347, (952) 212-2434.
+The Master of Science in Acupuncture and Oriental Medicine (MSAOM) degree program at Bastyr University is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), 8941 Aztec Dr., Eden Prairie, MN 55347, (952) 212-2434.
 Bastyr University is accredited by the Northwest Commission on Colleges and Universities, (425) 558-4224, and thus, all degree offerings are accredited and eligible for Title IV funds.

-The Master of Science programs are approved by the Washington State Department of Health.
-Graduates of Bastyr University’s MSA and MSAOM programs are eligible to apply for licensure in acupuncture in Washington state, as well as in most other states offering similar licensure.
+The Master of Science program is approved by the Washington State Department of Health.
+Graduates of Bastyr University’s MSAOM program are eligible to apply for licensure in acupuncture in Washington state, as well as in most other states offering similar licensure.
 Applications for licensing in Washington can be obtained by contacting the Washington State Department of Health, Professional Licensing - East Asian Medicine Practitioner, P.O.
 Box 1099, Olympia, WA 98507-1099, (360) 236-4700.
 Applications for licensing in California can be obtained by contacting the Department of Consumer Affairs, Acupuncture Board, 1747 N. Market Blvd, Suite 180, Sacramento, CA 95834, (916) 515-5200.

 Currently, acupuncture is recognized in 44 states and the District of Columbia.
 The actual requirements for licensure can vary from state to state, with the majority of states requiring the successful completion of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) exam.
 If a student is interested in licensure in a state other than Washington or California, it is imperative for the student to know the licensing requirements of that particular state in order to ensure that there are no outstanding academic requirements at the time of graduation.